 With one of the most robust Labor & Employment practices in the Northeast, we provide clients with practical, business-savvy advice, skilled litigation services, and valuable compliance training.
-We regularly counsel clients on difficult wage and hour issues, restrictive covenants, hiring, firing, and disciplinary issues.
+We regularly counsel clients on difficult wage and hour issues, restrictive covenants, hiring, firing, disciplinary issues, benefits, executive compensation and ERISA.
 Our attorneys also have a tremendous depth of litigation experience, having represented clients in numerous trials, class actions, and administrative proceedings.
 We also regularly provide training to our clients on sexual harassment prevention, fair employment practices, and best practices for supervisors.

 Smart, practical, and goal-directed strategies.

 Employees are a company’s most valuable resource.
-When challenges arise, our team has the ability to provide practical advice and resolutions.
-We work closely with our clients in order to understand their specific goals and concerns, allowing us to achieve positive results in a time-efficient manner.
+When challenges arise, our team provides practical advice and resolutions.
+We work closely with our clients to gain a clear understanding of their specific goals and concerns, which enables us to achieve positive results in a time-efficient manner.

-We provide representation in labor and employment matters before regulatory bodies, hearings, and trials, including safety audits, union matters, class-action litigation, and discrimination cases.
+We represent public and private companies of all sizes, financial institutions, hospitals, universities, states, municipalities, medical groups, executives, and Taft-Hartley pension and annuity funds in labor and employment matters before regulatory bodies, at hearings, and in trials.
+Our lawyers conduct safety audits, resolve union matters, and defend clients in class-action litigation and in discrimination cases.
 In addition, we provide counseling and litigation services for all aspects of the employment relationship, including:

 - Wage and hour issues